 Model & Strategy

-EducationSuperHighway is a national nonprofit founded in 2012 with the mission of upgrading Internet access in every public school classroom in America.
 In 2013, only 10% of students had access to digital learning in their classrooms.
-Today, thanks to an unprecedented bi-partisan effort by federal, state, and school district leaders, supported by K-12 advocacy organizations, the classroom connectivity gap is closed – 47 million students are connected, and 99.7% of America’s schools have a high-speed broadband connection.
-Having completed its mission, ESH was scheduled to sunset in August 2020.
+Today, thanks to an unprecedented, bi-partisan effort by federal, state, and school district leaders, supported by EducationSuperHighway and advocacy organizations, the classroom connectivity gap is now closed.
+47 million students are connected, and 99.7% of U.S. schools have a high-speed broadband connection.
+Having completed their mission, EducationSuperHighway 1.0 planned to sunset in August 2020.

-To close the classroom connectivity gap, EducationSuperHighway leveraged data to create a finite goal, build widespread commitment from key stakeholders, identify which schools needed to be upgraded, lower the cost of broadband 92%, measure progress, and create accountability.
-It partnered with 85 governors in all 50 states to drive upgrades and provided technical and procurement support to school districts.
-This same playbook – leveraging data, partnering with government, and providing implementation support is the strategy the organization is now using to close the digital divide for the 18 million households that have access to the Internet but can’t afford to connect.
-In the next two years, EducationSuperHighway will focus on America’s most unconnected communities, where more than 25% of people don’t have Internet, to:
+To close the classroom connectivity gap, EducationSuperHighway 1.0 leveraged data to create a finite goal, build widespread commitment from key stakeholders, identify which schools needed upgrades, lower the cost of broadband by 92%, measure progress, and create accountability.
+They partnered with 85 governors in all 50 states to drive upgrades and provided technical and procurement support to school districts.
+This same playbook — leveraging data, partnering with the government, and providing implementation support — is the strategy the organization is now using to close the digital divide for the 17 million households that have access to the internet but cannot afford to connect.

 At a Glance